 A Post Office card account

 If you are unable to open a basic bank account, a Post Office card account might be a good alternative for you.
-These accounts are specifically designed for receiving benefits as well as state pensions and tax credits.
+These accounts are specifically designed for receiving benefits as well as state pensions and tax credits and must be opened for you by your benefits provider.
 But remember, you cannot receive wages into this type of account.

 Credit Union Current Account (CUCA)